 If you are reading this post on how to keep raccoons away from chickens let me be the first to say I am sorry.
 Because it likely means you probably had an incident and that is not fun to deal with.

-To say that chickens are easy targets and fast food for almost any chicken predator. — During the first month in our new house with our chicken coop newly built we lost five chickens and one night to a family of raccoons that we had no idea were there.
+To say that chickens are easy targets and fast food for almost any chicken predator would be an understatement. — During the first month with a newly built coop we lost five chickens and one night to a family of raccoons that we had no idea were there.
+Needless to say 10 years down the road we have a much better set up.
+It may look like fort knocks but hey it works.

-I don’t say this to scare you or cause you to just want to give up on having backyard chickens but to give you hope and encouragement that if you’ve recently lost chickens to raccoons you didn’t mess up it’s just a fact of the country lifestyle you choose.
+I don’t say this to scare you or cause you to just want to give up on having backyard chickens if you run into an issue.
+But to give you hope and encouragement that if you’ve recently lost chickens to raccoons you didn’t mess up it’s just a fact of the country lifestyle you chose.
 There are lots of things you can do about it to prevent it from happening again.

 Knock on wood we have gone over 3 years without losing chickens to raccoons.
 And I’m going to share the top things we’ve done to prevent them from eating our chickens.
 Also, some things that you need to keep an eye out for when you are setting up your coop to prevent a serious raccoon problem.